 Walk the Talk.
 Let everyone from the CEO down make visible and genuine efforts to put the customer first.
 To begin connecting with customers as people, not numbers on a spreadsheet.

 Unilever’s Project Bushfire is an example, where all employees, CEO downwards, are encouraged to meet at least five consumers a month and garner consumer insight & address complaints quickly.
-As HUL CEO, Nitin Paranjpe says, “The exercise gets the entire organisation thinking about how to get sensitive to consumers needs”
+As HUL CEO, Nitin Paranjpe says, “The exercise gets the entire organization thinking about how to get sensitive to consumers needs”